-If one of your legs is red, swollen, painful, or warm, get it checked out right away.
+If one of your legs is red, swollen, painful, or warm, see a doctor right away.
 A number of conditions can cause these symptoms.
-Some of them are harmless.
-Others are much more serious.
+Some of them are harmless, but others are much more serious.
+Learn the differences here.

 Deep Vein Thrombosis